 An estimated 15-21 sq ft is required per filing cabinet, taking into account the space that the cabinet sits on, the room to open the drawers and more space for a person to work with the files.
 With office space ranging from $20.97 in Atlanta to $74.00 in New York City, space does play a role in determining how much paper is costing you.
 While this cost analysis may seem a little over the top, we find that most organizations don't take these costs into account.

 On top of all of this, employees are needed to produce, approve, and manage (file, retrieve, and archive) these physical documents.
 For example, every 12 filing cabinets require an additional full-time employee to manage the archiving and pulling of documents.
 Records managers come with a price tag, earning about $69,000 per year on average in the United States.
 As you continue to add resources to manage physical records, you must add costs to your budget.
+Not everyone is on the same page when it comes to eTMF systems, they can be seen by member of your finance team as an added expense rather than a smart investment, so we wrote an article to get your finance team on board with an eTMF.

 5. Streamlined and Transparent Services are More Marketable